 Jeremy is developing a practice in information and data protection law.
 Jeremy has particular experience of representing and advising benefits claimants and homelessness/housing register applicants who have been impacted by the digitisation of the social welfare sector.

-Prior to pupillage, Jeremy had volunteered at Big Brother Watch as a researcher investigating the use of algorithms and artificial intelligence in the social welfare sector and assisted with making freedom of information requests to police forces regarding their use of facial recognition technology.
+Prior to becoming a barrister, Jeremy volunteered at Big Brother Watch as a researcher investigating the use of algorithms and artificial intelligence in the social welfare sector and assisted with making freedom of information requests to police forces regarding their use of facial recognition technology.

 Jeremy has acted in the following cases which raise data protection and information issues: